Heart & Vision Behind Censova

 I’m so excited to be part of your child's learning of grammar, literary analysis, and essay writing whether it be teaching foundational concepts to your developing learner or challenging your advanced learner!
+Normal text.

 Over the years, I’ve had the joy of teaching as a homeschool educator for our four children and other homeschool children as well as an English teacher to students from grades 6 through 12.